simoninireland/epyc/doc/cookbook/metadata.rst

 The technical part -- a file that's in an outdated format -- is the easier problem to deal with.
-We can use a format that's already survived the test of time, that has widespread support, and that -- althoughbit eventually *will* go out of date -- will have emough commitment that it'll be possible to convert and upgrade it.
+We can use a format that's already survived the test of time, that has widespread support, and that -- although it eventually *will* go out of date -- will have emough commitment that it'll be possible to convert and upgrade it.
 HDF5, as used by the :class:`HDF5LabNotebook`, meets these criteria well, and can be accessed natively by ``epyc``.